chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/ranking.md

 The `Knn` class performs K-nearest neighbor search to find similar vectors.
 It's the primary way to add vector similarity scoring to your searches.

+{% Banner type="tip" %}
+**Sparse embeddings:** To search custom sparse embedding fields, you must first configure a sparse vector index in your collection schema.
+See [Sparse Vector Search Setup](../schema/sparse-vector-search) for configuration instructions.
+{% /Banner %}

 {% TabbedCodeBlock %}

 {% Tab label="python" %}